devitocodes/devito/docs/wave.rst

 .. math::
    m(x,y,z)\frac{\partial^2 u}{\partial t^2} + \eta(x,y,z)\frac{\partial u}{\partial t}-\frac{\partial^2 u}{\partial x^2}-\frac{\partial^2 u}{\partial y^2}-\frac{\partial^2 u}{\partial z^2}= q

-where Damp(:math:`\eta`) is dampening coefficient for absorbing boundary condition, :math:`m=\frac{1}{v(x,y,z)^2}`, :math:`v` is the velocity , :math:`u` is pressure field and :math:`q` is the pressure source term.
+where Damp(:math:`\eta`) is the dampening coefficient for absorbing boundary condition, :math:`m=\frac{1}{v(x,y,z)^2}`, :math:`v` is the velocity , :math:`u` is pressure field and :math:`q` is the pressure source term.

 First of all, we will set up seismic datas,

-In this tutorial, Model, an instance of :obj:`IGrid()` stores the origin, the position in meters of the position of index (0,0,0), as (0,0,0) in 3D, spacing, the size of the discrete grid, distance in meters between two consecutive grid point in each direction, dimensions, the size of the model in number of grid points and true velocity.
+In this tutorial, Model, an instance of :obj:`IGrid()`, stores the origin, the position in meters of the position of index (0,0,0), as (0,0,0) in 3D, spacing, the size of the discrete grid, distance in meters between two consecutive grid points in each direction, dimensions, the size of the model in number of grid points and true velocity.
-The time stepping rate, dt is derived from :samp:`model.get_critical_dt()`.
+The time stepping rate, dt, is derived from :samp:`model.get_critical_dt()`.

 Data, an instance of :obj:`IShot()` stores amplitudes of the source at each time step, source coordinates and receiver coordinates.::